caglanakpinar/qwen_customized_with_tiny_lora/README.md

   is what an eval split drifting toward the fine-tune's own distribution looks like.
 If a rebuilt `sft_eval.jsonl` was generated from a corpus whose generators changed, part of that 73% is the yardstick moving, not the model reaching further — so treat cross-split perplexity cuts as directional, and re-derive a baseline whenever the split is rebuilt.
+Run 6's base row (2.3818) moved *again*, to a value that matches none of the prior three (2.5823 / 2.4269 / 2.6143) — a fourth split/condition in six runs, so the same caveat applies with extra force to its 0.58 eval_loss above.
+- **`code_valid_rate` ties at 0.0000 for run 6 (base and checkpoint alike).** Only the printed `eval.sh` table was available for this run, not the raw JSON, so the code-sample count and denominator behind that 0.0000 aren't known — it could mean the 30-sample generation subset happened to contain no code-task references at all, or that both models produced zero valid Python where code *was* asked for.
+Either reading ties base and checkpoint, so — like step 3200's opposite extreme — it's not evidence of a regression, just another data point for why `code_valid_rate` at this sample size shouldn't drive checkpoint selection (see the smoke-test point above).
-- **What would settle it**, neither step requiring a retrain: score `checkpoint-7500` on run 4's split (or `checkpoint-3200` on run 5's), which puts one ruler under both and separates the extra training from the split; and re-run the 100-case smoke test against 7500, where 80 code prompts can support a claim about code validity that 26 cannot.
+- **What would settle it**, none requiring a retrain: score `checkpoint-7500` and `checkpoint-16000` both on run 4's split (or `checkpoint-3200`/`-7500` on run 6's), which puts one ruler under all three and separates the extra training from the split; re-run the 100-case smoke test against 7500 and 16000, where 80 code prompts can support a claim about code validity that 26-30 cannot; and check `checkpoint-16000`'s training shards against the current `sft_eval.jsonl` for row overlap before trusting its 0.58 eval_loss at face value.
-- **Net takeaway:** for this dataset and model size, restricting a full-rank LoRA to a handful of late transformer layers (`layer_lora`) recovered more quality per training step than TinyLoRA's extreme parameter budget did in these runs, and step 7500 is the strongest of the three on its own base row. `code_valid_rate` looked non-monotonic with more steps, then reversed sign again at 7500, so at 26 generation samples that metric is too noisy to select checkpoints on — select on eval_loss, and confirm code behaviour on the 100-case smoke test rather than on the eval's code-valid rate.
+- **Net takeaway:** for this dataset and model size, restricting a full-rank LoRA to a handful of late transformer layers (`layer_lora`) recovered more quality per training step than TinyLoRA's extreme parameter budget did in these runs, and step 16000 is the strongest of the four on its own base row — provisionally, pending the leakage check above, since its jump is larger than the trend from the earlier three checkpoints would predict. `code_valid_rate` looked non-monotonic with more steps, reversed sign at 7500, then tied at zero for 16000, so at 26-30 generation samples that metric is too noisy to select checkpoints on — select on eval_loss (once verified clean of split overlap), and confirm code behaviour on the 100-case smoke test rather than on the eval's code-valid rate.
 This is a specific-to-this-setup result, not a general claim about TinyLoRA — see the [TinyLoRA paper](https://arxiv.org/abs/2602.04118) for the regime (larger models, GRPO/RL) where